In the first article of this series on Javanese culture, I have introduced the Javenese history, language and cultural tradition.

 Dukun is usually a side activity for people.
 They are not outcast, actually it is almost impossible to know that someone is a dukun without be told about.

 Geertz : “partial skeptism about dukun and their ability to do the things they claim to do is nearly universal.
 Everyone believes in dukun in general but opinions about a particular ones vary tremendously“.

 People tend to consider that a dukun cannot cure everyone but only the people is is compatible with.
 Dukun are known not to be able to cure their relatives for instance.

 Being a dukun means dealing with powerful forces that can drive one’s crazy is not spiritually strong enough.
 For this reason, the office of dukun is often hereditary.
 The dukun must learn the science (ilmu) from a mentor.

-The most common ilmu is specific : a dukun will be proficient in finding lost objects, getting someone rich or attracting the affection of someone else spouse.
-Memories of ancient “generic” ilmu that allowed some dukun to turn into a tiger or the fly have been passed on the oral tradition but it is widely believed to be lost now.
+The most common kind of ilmu is specific : a dukun will be proficient in finding lost objects or getting someone rich or attracting the affection of someone else spouse… Memories of ancient “generic” ilmu that allowed some dukun to turn into a tiger or to fly have been passed on the oral tradition but it is widely believed to be lost now.

 The art of curing

 Dukun most prestigious duty is to cure afflictions.
 They are well aware of the psychological aspects of their powers and they often make a clear distinction between diseases with a physicial causes, that can be adressed by Western medicines, and the others one for which doctors cannot find anything.
 The most common cause of the second category of illness is to be entered by a spirit.